Life Science

 Associate Professor Tsuda, Sachiko Bioinformation control Neurogenomics: Developmental genetics, physiology, and photogenetic analysis of the mechanisms by which neural tissues and circuits are shaped and neural functions emerge in zebrafish.
 Regulatory Biology

-Associate Professor (RIKEN) Murayama, Masanori Sensory neurophysiology It aims at clarifying the information processing of tactile sensation in the brain at the dendritic level and at the local and wide area circuit level.
+Professor (RIKEN) Murayama, Masanori Sensory neurophysiology It aims at clarifying the information processing of tactile sensation in the brain at the dendritic level and at the local and wide area circuit level.

 Professor Yamasu, Kyo Developmental Biology Molecular Developmental Biology: The aim of this project is to elucidate the regulatory mechanisms of the formation of axes, regionalization, cell differentiation, and morphogenesis in the embryo body and central nervous system (brain) in animal development by molecular biology and developmental genetics using zebrafish as a model animal.
 Regulatory Biology